Sex and Intimacy

 Hot Tip: Keep a private journal or use apps to track your symptoms, stool patterns, and how you feel before and after sex.
 I like the iPhone notes app - everything from recipes, grocery store lists, how I’m feeling, pre-writing texts, etc… it does it all!

-Bottoming with IBD: Anal Sex, Safety, and Confidence
+Intimacy with IBD: Anal Sex, Safety, and Confidence

 Anal sex is a meaningful and pleasurable part of intimacy for many people.
 Living with IBD can add complexity, but it doesn’t mean you have to give up on sex or connection.
+See more here for detailed information on bottoming and IBD.

 With care, preparation, and open communication, you can enjoy satisfying and safe experiences that respect both your body and your needs.